stry-rbx/AltRbxLauncher/README.md

 ## Usage instructions
 1. Put your cookies in cookies.txt.
 Make sure to separate them with a new line.
+Cookies should start with `_|WARNING:-DO-NOT-SHARE-THIS`.
+Do not include .ROBLOSECURITY=!
-2. Open command prompt and go to the directory the files are in.
+3. Open command prompt and go to the directory the files are in.
-3. Then run:
+4. Then run:
 ```bash
 python joingame.py
 ```